 He is the creator and supreme being that brought forth all life.
 He is the first being and father of the Zulu people.
 He is accredited with teaching the Zulu all manner of survival from fishing to hunting to farming.
 Later upon meeting with Christian missionaries, this name was appropriated for the Christian God.

 Incan Creator Deity

-Worshipped as the sun god, supreme creator of all, he was most revered and celebrated.
+Worshiped as the sun god, supreme creator of all, he was most revered and celebrated.
 He was commonly associated with the sea.
 He was said to have had his origin in Lake Titicaca and brought forth the light of the world.

-Great Spirit worshipped by Teton Sioux people
+Great Spirit worshiped by Teton Sioux people

 Wakan Tanka is the "Great Spirit" which resides and permeates everything.
 He is more a animistic deity than monotheistic.
 He created sun, sky and Earth, along with mathematics according to tradition.